Putting Our Knowledge And Experience To Work

 What Do I Do After a Commercial Truck Accident in Cincinnati?

-However, if you are lucky enough to receive only minor injuries in a truck accident in Covington or Cincinnati, there are several critical steps you should follow to help build and strengthen your personal injury case.
-Our Cincinnati truck accident attorneys highly recommend that you:
+However, if you are lucky enough to receive only minor injuries in commercial truck accidents cases, there are several critical steps you should follow to help build and strengthen your personal injury claim.
+Our Northern Kentucky and Ohio truck accident attorneys highly recommend that you:

 - Check to see if everyone involved in the accident is alright.
 Call an ambulance, if necessary.
 You should also call the police as soon as possible, as you’ll need a police report for your insurance claim later on.
 It is the best way to have an accurate record of what happened.